Next Generation Pitot Anemometer

 The Next Generation Pitot Static Tube Anemometer, Pitot20 (internally named because it first became an operational instrument in 2020), resulted from a multi-year collaboration between the Mount Washington Observatory (MWO), General Electric, and the University of Massachusetts-Lowell Engineering Program.
-The goal of the project was to develop a new operational anemometer for the summit that improved upon the current Pitot19 model and also addressed a few other needs and wants.
+The goals included developing a new operational anemometer for the summit that improved upon the current Pitot19 model and also addressed a few other needs and wants.
 The first of these was a more simplified design that would allow for easier removal and installation for maintenance and calibration.
 The second was to explore the possibility of shortening the length of tubes needed to run from the pitot tube itself to the pressure transducers located in the weather room.
-Lastly, MWO wanted to explore an upgraded heating system to reduce the accretion of ice during the worst of conditions on the summit.
+Lastly, MWO set out to explore an upgraded heating system to reduce the accretion of ice during the worst of conditions on the summit.

 Figure 1.
 Model of Pitot20